 Other Federal and State Program Reviews

 The SA’s review is intended to ensure participating schools serve students snacks that comply with USDA requirements, provide appropriate activities, and count and claim snacks accurately.
-The SA must examine afterschool snack documentation for each school selected for the Administrative Review that operates the snack program.
+The SA must examine afterschool snack documentation for each school selected and that operates the snack program.

-The SA must examine SMP documentation for each school selected for the AR that participates in the SMP.
+The SA must examine SMP documentation for each school selected that participates in the SMP.
 The SA must evaluate the pricing policy, counting and claiming, milk service procedures and record keeping, if applicable.